arjunchandra2/Myelin-Defect-Detection/README.md

 ## Data
 You can view and download our dataset at [Roboflow link]. *Will also need to update preprocessing section (maybe it can be skipped?) if the data is downloaded directly from Roboflow in YOLO format.

 If you are annotating your own volumetric imaging, you can use our annotation software located in the `annotation` directory.
 This will ensure your annotations are compatible with the preprocessing and training scripts.
-You can run the software using MATLAB R2024a.
+You will need to use [MATLAB R2024a](https://www.mathworks.com/products/new_products/release2024a.html) to run the software.

 ## Best Models